rghvgrv/TaskTracker/README.md

 # TaskTracker

-TaskTracker is a C# application designed to help users manage and track their tasks efficiently - https://github.com/rghvgrv/TaskTracker
+TaskTracker is a C# application designed to help users manage and track their tasks efficiently.

 ## Features